letorbi/clawtrainer/README.md

 This will create an Android Studio project in the subfolder *platforms/android*.
 The command `cordova run --emulator` can be used, to start the app directly in an emulated Android device.

-Even though Cordova theoretically allows to build Nappy Fingers for iOS or other plattforms, Nappy Fingers is currently only tested on Android.
+Even though Cordova also supports iOS or other plattforms, Nappy Fingers is currently only tested on Android.
+Feel free to try other platforms, but your mileage may vary.

 ## Training methods